centreon/centreon-plugins/docs/en/user/guide.rst

 The following error means:

-* Don't have network access to the target SNMP Server (a firewall can block UDP 161)
+* Don't have network access to the target SNMP Server (a firewall can block UDP 161).
-* Wrong SNMP community name or SNMP version set
+* Wrong SNMP community name or SNMP version set.

 I get the SNMP error: 'UNKNOWN:.*Cant get a single value'
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^